 NLM locking is advisory.
 Advisory locking keeps track of which files and byte ranges have been locked by which process, but does not prevent a process from writing to a file that is locked by another process.
 A process can ignore an advisory lock if the process has adequate permission.

-From the menu (click ), select Configuration and then select the NLM Locks tab.
+On the Element Store page, select the NLM Locks tab.

 The NLM Locks dialog appears.